 Why is there a deposit for rally teams?

 After running the rally for over a decade we know there are always one or two sneaky buggers among the rest of you good, honest wholesome folk.
-In various spheres of life the up-standing among us pay the price of sharing a genome with the less noble.
 So we have to take a deposit because the statistics show a few teams do something massively illegal every year then lie their arses off about it.
 Government authorities then start phoning us and sending bills to Rally HQ.